-Absent [undue hardship^[iii] [delete endnote]] or other accommodations as established under Section B, above, a nursing mother will have a minimum of three opportunities ("nursing period") during a work or school day, at agreed upon intervals (which should include flexibility as appropriate and practicable) for the purpose of nursing or to address other needs relating to nursing.
-An employee or student can use usual break and meal periods if she chooses.
+Absent or other accommodations as established under Section B, above, a nursing mother will have a minimum of three opportunities ("nursing period") during a work or school day, at agreed upon intervals (which should include flexibility as appropriate and practicable) for the purpose of nursing or to address other needs relating to nursing.
+An employee or student can use usual break and meal periods if they choose.

-A nursing mother who is an hourly employee [12] [delete endnote] [CHOOSE ONE OF TWO OPTIONS] [OPTION 1] will not be paid during nursing periods unless either (a) the nursing period falls during a regular paid break (e.g., a paid lunch), or she is not completely relieved of duties during the nursing break.
-[OR OPTION 2] will be paid during nursing periods.
+A nursing mother who is an hourly employee will be paid during nursing periods.
 Nursing mothers shall not be required to "make up" time relating to the use of unpaid nursing periods.